 Lighting is the most practical, exciting and mysterious of all design mediums.
-It is exciting because of its ability to transform anything and any physical object it illuminates.
+It is exciting because of its ability to transform any physical object it illuminates.
 It is a mysterious medium because light rays are invisible to the naked eye until they touch an object.
-And it is termed practical because of its value to our lives and its aesthetics, which is based on our scientific knowledge of lighting.
+And it is practical because of its value to our lives and its aesthetics, which is based on our scientific knowledge of lighting.

-Light possesses the absolute power to show, enhance, and display objects and things to human view, so it is virtually impossible to evaluate any visual effect without the presence of lights.
+Light possesses the absolute power to show, enhance, and display objects and things to the human eye, so it is virtually impossible to evaluate any visual effect without the presence of lights.
 To understand lighting and to design effectively, an electrical lighting designer must understand its technology and at the same time aim to be decorative.

 Types of Lighting and How It Relates to Interiors

 Illumination and the use of light to achieve a general, creative, or aesthetic effect includes the use of both artificial lights at night and natural daylight that captures the day.
 So, whether you’re lighting your home or your office, incorporating all three types of lighting into your interior design theme will ensure that you create the ideal stylish space in every room.

 There are three types of lighting that are directly related to interior design.